D4NSER/LaboratorinisNr3/README.md

     1000000 students: 1.08464s
     10000000 students: 9.41827s

+> [!NOTE]
-## P.S.
+> P.S.
 Changing structure's type from vector into list or deque, programs speed would actually change.
 **DATA READING**: The impact on reading might not be significant and caught by a human eye, but if we change **_vector_** into either **_list_** or **_deque_** the time would be a little bit smaller

 **SORTING DATA**: